TheAlgorithms/Python/README.md

 ## Getting Started

 Read through our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.
+Contributing to Open Source is a great way to learn.
+We look forward to your participation in the community and are happy and excited to have you on board.

 ## Community Channels

 We're on [Discord](https://discord.gg/c7MnfGFGa6) and [Gitter](https://gitter.im/TheAlgorithms)!
 Community channels are great for you to ask questions and get help.
+You can ask your doubts as well as you can solve others doubt and help them.
 Please join us!

 ## List of Algorithms